-Before you purchase shares of our common stock from the selling stockholders you should be aware that there are various risks in making such an investment, including those described below.
-You should consider carefully these risk factors together with all of the information included or incorporated by reference in this prospectus before you decide to purchase shares of our common stock.
+Before you present your common units for redemption, which may result in your receipt of shares of common stock of Boston Properties, Inc., you should be aware that there are risks in making this change in your investment, including those described below.
+You should consider carefully these risk factors together with all of the information included or incorporated by reference in this prospectus before you decide to present your common units for redemption.
 This section includes or refers to certain forward-looking statements.
 You should refer to the explanation of the qualifications and limitations on such forward-looking statements discussed on page 18.